 Considering this, the impact on page load speed might be an additional factor that you could use to select a preferred live chat partner.

 For the people racking their brains regarding whether their website should have a live chat option or otherwise, the answer is simple.
-You can perform an A/B test and see what kind of impact having a live chat has on conversions and whether the improvement in speed after removing chat is the same or better for the conversions or not.
+You can perform an A/B test and see what kind of impact a live chat has on conversions and whether the improvement in speed after removing chat is the same or better for conversions or not.

 Another thing that can be done is testing a live chat alternative that offers improvement in speed but keeps all the primary features intact.
-For e.g Tawk.To was super fast as per our tests, so if it offers all the bells and whistles you need, you can consider switching to it.
+For e.g Tawk.to was super fast as per our tests, so if it offers all the bells and whistles you need, you can consider switching to it.